danbev/learning-nodejs/README.md

 #### OpenSSL FIPS Object Module
-OpenSSL itself is not validated,and never will be.
+OpenSSL itself is not validated, and never will be.
 Instead a carefully defined software component called the OpenSSL FIPS Object Module has been created.
 The Module was designed for compatibility with the OpenSSL library so products using the OpenSSL library and API can be converted to use FIPS 140-2 validated cryptography with minimal effort.